nour95/katacoda/final-docker/step1.md

 We can see all the images that had been installed in your system, you can run:
 `docker images`{{execute}}.

-Here we can see that Katacoda has many already installed images.
-But has no ready containers (pre-created containers).

 We can see all the container that have been created in your system through running:
 `docker ps -a`{{execute}}

 Since we haven't created any container yet, we will see that the list is empty.

+Thus we can conclude that Katacoda has many already installed images.
+But has no ready containers (pre-created containers).

+**Note:** the `-a` flag means basically show all containers.

 <!---
 TODO diff between images and containers. https://www.edureka.co/community/18657/what-is-the-difference-between-a-docker-image-and-container